cihai/cihai/docs/design-and-planning/2017/spec.md

 ## UNIHAN core

-cihai's library of CJK information will be backed on the reliable [UNIHAN][unihan] database, which is a approved by the Unicode Consortium.
+cihai's library of CJK information will be backed on the reliable [UNIHAN] database, which is a approved by the Unicode Consortium.

 ### Operation